Much loved Television & Radio Presenter

-In 1989 just months before joining Blue Peter Diane’s sister died.
-As she was a single parent it meant that overnight Diane became a mother to her two year old niece.
+Closer to home in 1989, just months before joining Blue Peter, Diane became mum to her two year old niece, when her sister suddenly died.
 In many ways this experience was the catalyst for Diane’s motivation to see all children raised in loving, secure family homes.

 Diane is known for her sparkling, upbeat personality that brightens every room she walks into.
 With over 20 years hosting experience she brings not only charisma, but authority to every event, whether in large arena settings or more intimate environments.
 Her talent for bringing scripts to life, as well as editing or writing from scratch if preferred means Diane’s innate professionalism brings added value to every occasion.